FarronF/limerick-council-meetings/meetings/2016/12/12-Environment Strategic Policy Committee Meeting/Draft Minutes - Environment Strategic Policy Committee - 24th October 2016.md

 afforded the opportunity to raise their issues and concerns and seek clarification and

+certainty in relation to the issues raised above.
+---
-certainty in relation to the issues raised above.--- The Senior Engineer clarified that Irish Water’s Lead Mitigation Strategy applies to the whole
+The Senior Engineer clarified that Irish Water’s Lead Mitigation Strategy applies to the whole

 of the city and county and that orthophosphate treatment would also be rolled out in the